shwetagopaul92/AnVIL_Admin/docs/FaceToFace_Jan2019.md

 ## Role in AnVIL

-Recap of our role, possibly show an updated 'Ideal AnVIL architecture' graphic

-Initial development
+1. Initial development

 - Standardized, correct containers for essential Bioconductor packages through RStudio & Jupyter.
 'Release' and 'devel' flavors.
 See https://github.com/Bioconductor/AnVIL_Docker (work in progesss)

 - R-based Leonardo REST interface -- primarily to help developers.
 See https://github.com/Bioconductor/AnVIL (nitesh_dev branch until merged)

+- Existing Bioconductor cloud-based activities -- Annotation & ExperimentHub, BiocOncoTK, ...

-Single RStudio / Jupyter instance user interface to AnVIL
+2. Single RStudio / Jupyter instance user interface to AnVIL

 - Access to user and protected data using standard R idioms.
 Maybe data resources are just 'files' on the file system and no special implementation is required; maybe data resource metadata needs to be 'discovered' and presented to the user through some kind of R / Bioconductor based interface.

 - Access to 'standard' (??)
 Firecloud / Terra services -- discover & run services on user and protected data from within R. E.g., perform https://software.broadinstitute.org/firecloud/documentation/article?id=11115 but from an R script.

+- Essential to have standard APIs published early to write R-level functions around

-Several R / Bioconductor instances
+3. Several R / Bioconductor instances

 - Launch and manage many R / Bioconductor instances in firecloud; interact via BiocParallel-like task distribution

   - Management via CloudMan / Kubernetes / 'native' Firecloud / ...

-- Implement firecloud / terra services in R / Bioconductor
+- Implement Terra services in R / Bioconductor
+  - ??
+WDL-enabled R (sdavis/wdlrunner / cromwell / ...)
+  - WDL fits well with Bioc formal objects (vs. R's more relaxed approach)
+  - ?? provided as container.

+- Importance of scalable container infrastructure
+  - Use Galaxy CloudMan or Firecloud infrastructure to spin up instances
+  - Communicate & drive from within 'manager' RStudio instance, e.g., via BiocParallel & rabbitmq parallel evaluation

+4. Training

+5. What we do right

 ## Demo